-No minimum score High School Equivalency Test (HiSET®) :
+No minimum score

+High School Equivalency Test (HiSET®):

-Cumulative score of 80 or above
+• Cumulative score of 80 or above

 Test Assessing Secondary Completion (TASCTM):

-- 500 in all subject areas and

-- At least two on the written essay
+- 500 in all subject areas and - At least two on the written essay

 California High School Proficiency Exam (CHSPE):

-Passing in all subject areas A cumulative college GPA of 2.75 or higher with at least 12 college credits from an institution accredited by either a regional or national accrediting body or an agency recognized by the Council for Higher Education (CHEA) will be accepted in lieu of the high school GPA or GED® score requirement.
+• Passing in all subject areas

+A cumulative college GPA of 2.75 or higher with at least 12 college credits from an institution accredited by either a regional or national accrediting body or an agency recognized by the Council for Higher Education (CHEA) will be accepted in lieu of the high school GPA or GED® score requirement.
 College credit is defined as credit for courses that lead to a degree or program of study that leads to a degree.

-GPA requirements will be waived if student is a graduate of an Allied Health program at Arizona College. - 3.
+GPA requirements will be waived if student is a graduate of an Allied Health program at Arizona College.

 Signed transcript release form for all colleges and universities attended if the college GPA is to be used in the admission decision.
-The official transcripts for the high school and all colleges or universities attended (if these are to be used in the admission decision) must be submitted within six weeks of the first day of class to remain enrolled. - NOTE: Applicants educated outside the United States will have transcripts (both high school and college) evaluated by the Arizona International Credential Evaluators, Josef Silny and Associates, Inc., the Foreign Educational Document Service or other agencies listed on the National Association of Credential Evaluation Services (NACES) website. - 4.
-A weighted composite score of 60% on the HESI A2 Admissions Exam.
+Official transcripts for the high school and all colleges or universities attended (if these are to be used in the admission decision) must be submitted within the first semester (or sixteen weeks) of the first day of class to remain enrolled.

+NOTE: Applicants educated outside the United States will have transcripts (both high school and college) evaluated by one of the agencies listed on the National Association of Credential Evaluation Services (NACES) website at https://naces.org/ members/

+- 4. A weighted composite score of 60% on the HESI A2 Admissions Exam.
 See "Admissions Testing."
-(GPA requirements will be waived if A2 weighted composite score is ≥75%.)\\ - Proof of United States citizenship, alien status or legal residency.
-A driver's license, passport or birth certificate, combined with a government-issued document that contains a photograph of the applicant and or a green card (I-551) are the most common demonstrations of proof. - Las Vegas students only: Proof of completion of the Nevada Constitution and U.S. Constitution course only if all general education courses are transferred. \ Virginia campuses do not accept nursing course transfer credits at this time.
-General education credits are transferable.
-Thus, at least 58.33% of the coursework must be completed at AZCN for students in Virginia. \\ Effective 01/04/21 ADMISSIONS TESTING HESI A2: Prior to acceptance, each applicant must complete an exam consisting of four HESI Admission Assessment (A2) subtests: - Anatomy and Physiology: 30-item exam.
+(GPA requirements will be waived if A2 weighted composite score is ≥75%.)

+- 5. Proof of United States citizenship, alien status or legal residency.
+A driver's license, passport or birth certificate, combined with a government-issued document that contains a photograph of the applicant and or a green card (I-551) are the most common demonstrations of proof.

+- Las Vegas students only: Proof

+of completion of the Nevada

+Constitution and U.S. Constitution

+course only if all general education

+courses are transferred.

+ADMISSIONS TESTING

+HESI A2: Prior to acceptance, each applicant must complete an exam consisting of four HESI Admission Assessment (A2) subtests:

+- Anatomy and Physiology:

+30-item exam.
 Provides coverage of general terminology and anatomical structures and systems.

 Recommended time: 25 minutes - Reading Comprehension: 55-item exam.
 Reading scenarios that measure comprehension, including identifying the main idea, finding meaning of words in context, passage comprehension and making logical inferences.

+^{} Virginia campuses do not accept nursing course transfer credits at this time.
+General education credits are transferable.
+Thus, at least 58.33% of the coursework must be completed at AZCN for students in Virginia.

+^{} Effective 01/04/21

-Recommended time: 60 minutes • Vocabulary and General Knowledge: 55-item exam.
+Recommended time: 60 minutes

+Vocabulary and General Knowledge: 55-item exam.
 Contains basic vocabulary that is often used in health care fields.

-Recommended time: 50 minutes • Math:
+Recommended time: 50 minutes

+Math:

 55-item exam.
 Focuses on math skills, including basic addition, subtraction, multiplication, fractions, decimals, ratios and proportions and household measures.

-Recommended time: 60 minutes Four hours is allotted to complete these subtests.
+Recommended time: 60 minutes

+Four hours is allotted to complete these subtests.